lara-unb/Cyton-LARA/README.md

 alpha = [0, pi/2, -pi/2, pi/2, -pi/2, pi/2, pi/2]

 ## Matlab Menu
-The file CytonMatlab.m is the main program that initialize the User Interface and also calls the other functions created.
+The file main.m is the main program that initialize the User Interface and also calls the other functions created.
 The Menu looks as shown below:

 		0. Connect to Arduino
 		1. Initial Position